2016 Elective Course

 |3:30-5:30 pm||Afternoon Session II|

-Space is limited to fourteen students.
+Space is limited to eighteen students.
 This course may serve as an elective course requirement for the Master of Theatre Studies degree.
-Registration prioity is given to Master of Theatre Studies students until February 15, 2013.
-After February 16, students wishing to enroll in this week-long course for professional development or personal interest may do so.
-The enrollment deadline is April 1, 2013 (postmark).
+Registration prioity is given to Master of Theatre Studies students until March 1, 2016.
+After March 1, students wishing to enroll in this week-long course for professional development or personal interest may do so.
+The enrollment deadline is April 1, 2016 (postmark).

 Prerequisite: Bachelor's degree or permission of the instructor.

-Note: ACTS Master of Theatre Studies applicants do not need to send additional deposit and resume; simply check the box on the Master of Theatre Studies Application Form indicating you also want to attend this course.
+Note: ACTS Master of Theatre Studies applicants do not need to send additional deposit and resume; simply respond with your elective course choice on the document that will be mailed to you.

-Studens who are new to Southern Oregon Univeristy and are not returning to or applying for admittance to the graduate program should apply online as non-admitted students at http://www.sou.edu/admissions/nonadmitted-returning/applications.html.
+Students who are new to Southern Oregon Univerisity and are not returning to or applying for admittance to the graduate program should apply online as non-admitted students.

 This online process will generate a MySOU account and provide registration instructions.